NithishRaja/machineLearning/README.md

 * Initial cell in a row represents serial number of data
 * Final cell in a row represents class
 * Example: `S.No, feature1, feature2, feature3, class`

+## Features
+* Display each class in a different colour
+* Fit a gaussian curve to the transformed data
+* Find point where gaussian curves intersect
+* Save plot as a `.png` file